ccxt/ccxt/wiki/Manual.md

 More or less ) First, this library is a work in progress, and it is trying to adapt to the everchanging reality, so there may be conflicts that we will fix by changing some mappings in the future.
 Ultimately, the license says "no warranties, use at your own risk".
 However, we don't change symbolic mappings randomly all over the place, because we understand the consequences and we'd want to rely on the library as well and we don't like to break the backward-compatibility at all.

 If it so happens that a symbol of a major token is forked or has to be changed, then the control is still in the users' hands.
 The `exchange.commonCurrencies` property can be [overrided upon initialization or later](#overriding-exchange-properties-upon-instantiation), just like any other exchange property.
-If a significant token is involved, we usually post instructions on how to retain the old behavior by adding a couple of lines to the constructor.
+If a significant token is involved, we usually post instructions on how to retain the old behavior by adding a couple of lines to the constructor params.

 #### Consistency Of Base And Quote Currencies